Here's a little bit about my history as a therapist...

 My dream has always been to work with clients in my own private practice.
 After graduating in 2004, I achieved my dream and currently work full-time at my private practice in San Diego, CA (centrally located in Mission Valley).
 I love what I do and would love to share my passion for counseling and commitment to results with you.

 I have extensive training with Marriage and Couples Counseling in Emotionally Focused Therapy.
 I am certified in Emotionally Focused Therapy (EFT) for couples counseling.
-Take a look around my therapy sites and lear more about me, my services I offer, and read relationship articles.
+Take a look at my therapy websites and learn more about me, my services I offer and read my relationship articles.

 In 20016, I expanded my company to include both licensed and unlicensed therapists to open up more options for clients.
 My goal is to create a space where clients can find the right fit for Marriage Counseling and Therapy services for San Diego area.